mbaze/bzpack/README.md

 * `0`, `E2`, `ffffffff` – Copy `E2` bytes from the offset `ffffffff` relative to the current output position.
 * `E2` > 255 - End of stream.

 The nature of this format is hit-or-miss.
 It usually performs better than LZS but worse than the other formats.
-However, that doesn't automatically rule out its use for certain data blocks.
+However, that doesn't automatically rule out its use for particularly fitting data blocks.

 Supported options: